 2. The celebration of diversity in all its forms.

-We at HIGH5 believe that a wider adoption of the strengths-based approach will cultivate what’s strong, not what’s wrong, in our society – a society where individuals will be empowered to do more of what they enjoy and are good at.
+We at HIGH5 believe that a wider adoption of the strength-based approach will cultivate what’s strong, not what’s wrong, in our society – a society where individuals will be empowered to do more of what they enjoy and are good at.

 And now, back to you: So, can you name your top 5 strengths?